2017 - Gender pay gap report

 We already have a number of practical initiatives up and running that include a range of flexible working opportunities and the proactive encouragement of women to take up more senior and executive positions in the company.
 For example, women now account for 58% of the managers that have been through our Leadership Development Programme and 50% of the initial intake of our Aspiring Managers Programme*.

-Mark Smith, Director of HR and Central Operations, is our senior manager responsible and accountable for gender diversity and inclusion under the Women in Finance Charter and Roselle Allsop, Head of Marketing, as the company’s dedicated Diversity Champion, promotes our diversity and inclusivity agenda, policies and initiatives at all levels in the company and facilitates our external contribution to greater gender diversity and inclusivity in the UK more broadly.
+Mark Smith, Director of HR and Central Operations, is our senior manager responsible and accountable for gender diversity and inclusion under the Women in Finance Charter and Roselle Allsop, Associate Director of Marketing, as the company’s dedicated Diversity Champion, promotes our diversity and inclusivity agenda, policies and initiatives at all levels in the company and facilitates our external contribution to greater gender diversity and inclusivity in the UK more broadly.

 We expect to reduce our gender pay gap as we meet our Board and senior management gender diversity objectives and as our business continues to grow and evolve.